tuxbox-neutrino/build-environment/docs/QUICKSTART.md

 (Coolstream defaults to `build-${MACHINE}/tmp`.)
 Edit as needed.

+### Image Naming Overrides (Optional)

+`build/conf/local.conf.user.inc` includes a commented template for image naming variables and examples.
+Uncomment what you need.

+Avoid these pitfalls:
+- Do not add spaces to `IMAGE_VER_STRING` (some OA scripts break on spaces).
+- Keep `vardepsexclude` when using `DATE`/`DATETIME` to avoid rebuild churn.
+- Do not use slashes in `IMAGE_NAME` (must be a filename).
+- Do not change `IMAGE_NAME_SUFFIX` unless your tooling expects it.

 **Build time**: 2-4 hours on first build (downloads ~10GB sources)

 **Subsequent builds**: 20-40 minutes (using cache)